rsleiberin/janus/backend/db/README.md

 ## Database Schema

 The database schema is defined using SQLAlchemy models in `models.py`.
 Currently, the only table is `images`, which holds metadata about uploaded images.
+Future tables are planned for users, admins, logs, and analytics.

+### Best Practices Considerations:
+- **Normalization**: The schema follows normalization best practices with foreign key relationships.
+- **Indexes**: For performance, especially with searches, indexes should be added on frequently queried columns, such as `email` in the `users` table and `timestamp` in the `logs` table.
+- **Data Integrity**: All foreign key constraints are set up to ensure referential integrity between related tables.
+- **Scalability**: The schema is designed to scale by adding more tables in a structured way, preparing for future database migrations (e.g., PostgreSQL or MySQL).

 ---